FauricioValencia/code-exercise/README.md

 ## Users should be able to sort entries

-The wireframes for this story are wireframes/sorting_first_time.png, wireframes/sorting_second_time.png, wireframes/sorting_different_column.png
+The wireframes for this story are wireframes/sorting_first_time.png, wireframes/sorting_second_time.png, and wireframes/sorting_different_column.png

 As a User,
 Because I want to be able easily find specific entries,